owengx/post-install-config/README.md

 - Acknowledge Agent vs Admin accounts
 - Configure roles, departments, and teams
-- Choose who can create ticket
+- Choose who can create a ticket
 - Configure SLA
 - Create a dummy ticket to understand the backend